hexagontk/hexagon/hexagon_site/pages/gradle.md

 This script setup [Dokka] tool and add a JAR with the project's code documentation to the published JARs.

-All modules' Markdown files are added to the documentation and all test classes are available to be referenced as samples.
+All modules' Markdown files are added to the documentation and test classes ending in `SamplesTest` are available to be referenced as samples.

 To use it apply `$gradleScripts/dokka.gradle` and add the `id 'org.jetbrains.dokka' version 'VERSION'` plugin to the root `build.gradle`.

-To setup this script's parameters, check the [build variables section].
-This helper settings are:

-* dokkaOutputFormat (optional): documentation format.
-By default it is `gfm`.
+The format for the generated documentation will be `javadoc` to make it compatible with current IDEs.

 [Dokka]: https://github.com/Kotlin/dokka